ivanmorenoartcode/TextureGroupsConfigurator/README.md

  Allows the user to manage and setup different texture groups for different platforms through a simple UI.

 ## Usage
  It can be used by simply executing the '.exe' file inside the folder 'App' or building and running the application inside VisualStudio.
+Its important that the file 'DefaultDeviceProfiles.ini' is in the same folder as the '.exe'.